ofagbure/Traveller-Handbook/README.md

 ## Built With...
 The app was built by using the below frameworks;
-Materialize - CSS Framework
+- Materialize - CSS Framework
-Jquery - JS Library
+- Jquery - JS Library

 ## APIs Used...
 The app utilizes the below APIs;
--Geo BD
+- Geo BD
--Open Weather API
+- Open Weather
--Currency API
+- Currency Exchange
--Trip Advisor API
+- Trip Advisor

 ## License